SrinandanKota/Algorithms/WebCrawler/README.md

 This method will

-1. Extract only wiki links.
-I.e. only links that are of form /wiki/XXXXX.
+1. Extract only wiki links. i.e. only links that are of form /wiki/XXXXX.
 Only extract links that appear after the first occurrence of the html tag for indicating a pargaraph.
-2. not extract any wiki link that contain the characters \#" or \:".
+2. not extract any wiki link that contain the characters "#" or ":".
 3. The order in which the links in the returned array list will be exactly the same order in which they appear in doc.

 For example, if doc looks like the attached file (sample.txt), then the returned list is-